Transgender identities are in the news a lot lately. Learn about transgender identities and what scientists have to say about their origins.

 Office for Victims of Crime.
 (2014, June).
-Responding to Transgender Victims of Sexual Assault.
-Retreived from https://ovc.gov/pubs/forge/transgender_choices.html
+Responding to transgender victims of sexual assault. https://ovc.gov/pubs/forge/transgender_choices.html

-What does the scholarly research say about the effect of gender transition on transgender well-being?
-What We Know, The Public Policy Portal, Cornell University.
-Retrieved from https://whatweknow.inequality.cornell.edu/topics/lgbt-equality/what-does-the-scholarly-research-say-...
+What does the scholarly research say about the effect of gender transition on transgender well-being? (n.d.).
+What We Know, The Public Policy Portal of the Center for the Study of Inequality at Cornell University. https://whatweknow.inequality.cornell.edu/topics/lgbt-equality/what-does-the-scholarly-research-say-...

 Wu, K.J.
 (2016, October 25).
 Between the (gender) lines: The science of transgender identity.
 Science in the News. http://sitn.hms.harvard.edu/flash/2016/gender-lines-science-transgender-identity/